asmichi/ChildProcess/BUILDING.md

 ## Writing and Testing code

 - `pwsh .\build\FetchNativeLib.ps1`
-- Open src/ChildProcess.sln with Visual Studio 2019.
+- Open ChildProcess.sln with Visual Studio 2019.

 In order to edit the native implementation: